Judging the "not so good" rolling circles

 - Variations in the angular rate of the turn.

-- Variations on the altitude of the flight path.
+- Climbing or diving of the flight path.

 - The wings-level accuracy of any mid-figure changes in the direction of roll.